jonsedar/tsne_presentation/README.md

 make edits, re-run etc as you wish

 ## View the RISE presentation

 1. Click the newly added button within the Notebook menu "Enter/Exit Live Reveal Slideshow"
+2. Be sure to check out the interactive elements on the grouped boxplots and the 3D scatterplot.
+3. You can also double-click into the Notebook cells and edit them live, if you wish

-## Compile a static presentation using plain old reveal.js
+## Optionally compile a static presentation using plain old reveal.js

 1. At the terminal, use nbconvert: